chromium/chromium/testing/libfuzzer/getting_started.md

 untrusted source, such as the internet.
 If the code parses, decodes, or otherwise manipulates that input, it definitely should be fuzzed!

+To decide how best to fuzz it, you should decide which of these two situations best matches your input:

+* *Binary data*: the input is a single buffer of contiguous bytes, for example an image or some binary format which your code decodes.
+* *Function arguments*: the input is multiple different chunks of data, for example the arguments to a function.

+In the latter case, go ahead and read this guide - it will show you how to use our latest fuzzing technology, FuzzTest.

+If however your input more closely matches the former description - just a single binary blob of data - then instead use our older fuzzing technology [libfuzzer] - click that link for a separate getting started guide. (libfuzzer will work a little better in these cases because if the fuzzer finds a problem, the test case will exactly match the binary format.)

 ## How to fuzz

 1. Find your existing unit test target.
 Create a new similar target